Policies, programs, and practices that aim to prevent or avoid the harms associated with the use of alcohol or other drugs.

 - Poor quality of the child-parent relationship

-- Family disruptions such as divorce, acute or chronic stress
+- Family disruptions such as divorce, or acute or chronic stress

 - Social isolation